 Eventually, Johansen writes, “Leaders will be able to monitor performance with much greater detail, even if they are not physically present.”
 During the transitional period, however, fundamental differences in how millennials and older generations define “work” and “productivity” help fuel the misconception that millennials are lazy.

 You don’t have to look far to find studies warning that millennials feel entitled to opportunities and promotions.
-But millennials aren’t entitled—they just view their career options and traditional 9-5 jobs differently than other generations.
+But millennials aren’t entitled—they just view their career options and traditional 9-to-5 jobs differently than other generations.
 Those differing views can easily be mistaken as entitlement.

 More avenues to make money and gain experience have given millennials more bargaining power and higher expectations.
-They try to negotiate better salary and benefits, they request more challenging work, they seek flexible hours, they don’t “get” organizational hierarchies, and they question “big picture” strategies and process.
+They try to negotiate better salaries and benefits, they request more challenging work, they seek flexible hours, they don’t “get” organizational hierarchies, and they question “big picture” strategies and processes.
 All of this feeds into the stereotype that millennials are entitled.
 However, Kadakia writes, “If you have to choose between working for a company where you will grow slowly and simply make a salary before they lay you off versus working for a start-up where you will learn a lot and it could go public or it could go bust, most younger people are inclined to choose the latter.”

 Stereotypes and over-generalizations are never helpful.
-Given that millennials have already surpassed Generation X as the largest segment of the U.S. workforce, it’s time to break down generational barriers that have given rise to myths about millennials in the workplace over the years.
+Given that millennials have surpassed Generation X as the largest segment of the U.S. workforce, it’s time to break down generational barriers that have given rise to myths about millennials in the workplace over the years.